bmphx2/CTFs/P.W.N.University2018/babypwn/README.md

 puts_plt     = 0x401030

-This will leak the puts@libc address and we can calculate any other function address on the library, in this case system().
+This will leak the puts@LIBC address and we can calculate any other function address based on that, in this case system().

 We need to re-run the application for being able to execute functions again.
 At first, I tried to use main()=0x401169 but system() could not being executed mostly because the stack/registers were already populated.
-In the end, I was able to re-run the scanf() using the function copy()=0x401146 from the binary and use system()+27 for executing /bin/sh.
+In the end, It was possible to re-run the scanf() using the function copy()=0x401146 from the binary and use system()+27 for executing /bin/sh.

 So the first rop: